ELDT (Entry-Level Driver Training) Rules: What It Means for CDL Students

 • Behind-the-wheel training: This includes ensuring that students actually operate a commercial motor vehicle, as well as teaching basic vehicle control skills and basic maneuvers

-Southwest Truck Driver Training: Approved and on the Training Provider Registry
+Southwest Truck Driver Training: On the Training Provider Registry

 Is Southwest Truck Driver Training (SWTDT) a registered provider of CDL programs on the Training Provider Registry?
 Yes!
 All campus locations—Phoenix, Tucson, and North Las Vegas—are on the Training Provider Registry: